dindii/MineClone/README.md

 -------------------
 Features:
-  Greedy Meshing Algorithm (naive approach, it really needs a remake more related to the articles) Texture, Normals, Postions and data for texture tilling factor are all packed, thus leading at 4 bytes per vertex.
+  Greedy Meshing Algorithm. (naive approach, it really needs a remake more related to the articles) Texture, Normals, Postions and data for texture tilling factor are all packed, thus leading at 4 bytes per vertex.
-  Easy to set a voxel with texture, to make a terrain using noise, to remove or place blocks using Trace functions etc Clean user workflow
+  Easy to set a voxel with texture, to make a terrain using noise, to remove or place blocks using Trace functions etc.
+  Clean user workflow.
+  Easy to add ImGui code for debugging or so.

 -------------------
 Compatibility: